 Are Xiaomi Phones Safe?
-What You (Definitely) Need To Know…
+You'll Definitely Want To Read This...

 Xiaomi’s modus operandi is simple: make high-spec, good-looking Android phones and then sell them for around half the price of everybody else.
 This MO has served the company well during the past several years, helping it secure millions of users all over the globe.

 You can pick up a high-end Xiaomi phone with killer specs for as little as £27 a month (and that’s with unlimited data too).
+Or for less than £300 offline.
 With prices like that, it is easy to see why Xiaomi is now one of the biggest phone brands on the planet.

+But if you’re in the US, you need to be careful – only a select few carriers will support Xiaomi phones.

+Price is one thing.
+But what about security and privacy?
+Xiaomi is a Chinese company and, according to more than one source, is not as trustworthy with your data and/or privacy as other, US-based firms like Apple and Google.
+Or Korea’s Samsung.
+And this is something you will want to think about very carefully before buying a Xiaomi phone.

 Xiaomi Phones & Data Privacy